About the program

 If you ever have questions or concerns about donations, please don’t hesitate to contact the Summit for Someone coordinator.

-All climbs are led by certified professional guide services who are permitted with land management agencies.
+All SFS scheduled adventures are led by certified professional guide services who hold use permits with land management agencies.
 Learn about the guide services SFS is partnering with on the “Guide Partners” page of this website.

 We choose our guide partners through careful evaluation.
-Our guide partners are some of the best in the industry with long histories of guiding on their respective mountains.
+Our guide partners are some of the best in the industry with long histories of guiding on their respective mountains or terrain.

-The gear that you will need on an SFS climb varies depending on the time of year you are going and the particular climb you are taking on.
-Please check with the Summit for Someone coordinator for gear lists on each climb.
+The gear that you will need on an SFS trip varies depending on the time of year you are going and the particular adventure you are taking on.
+Please check with the Summit for Someone coordinator for gear lists.

-It is the responsibility of each participant to make sure they are properly outfitted for their climb.
-Registered SFS participants can view required gear lists for their climb here, along with other important trip details and paperwork.
+It is the responsibility of each participant to make sure they are properly outfitted for their trip.
+Registered SFS participants can view required gear lists well in advance of the trip, along with other important trip details and paperwork.

-Many guide services will provide most if not all of the technical gear you will need for your climb and some gear incentive packages (depending on total fundraising commitment) will include some technical gear for your climb.
+Many guide services will provide most if not all of the technical gear you will need for your trip.
+We are also able to offer registered SFS participants a special pro deal on technical climbing gear through CAMP!

-Some (but not all) guide services offer free or discounted technical gear rentals to SFS climbers.
-If you are in need of gear rentals, please check with the respective guide service a minimum of 30 days in advance of your climb date for gear pricing and/or reservations.
-Check specific climbs for a list of necessary gear.
+Nearly all of our guide partners are able to provide technical gear for you either to rent or borrow for free.
+If you are interested in gear rentals, please check with your respective guide service a minimum of 30 days in advance of your trip date for gear pricing and/or reservations.
+Double check trip-specific gear lists as you make plans to purchase or rent equipment.

 Almost all SFS trips include overnight accommodations of some kind DURING your trip.
 Very few offer accommodations for nights prior to or after your trip ends.
-Be sure to research options near the meet-up location for your climb so that you are prepared and able to enjoy your trip to the fullest.
+Be sure to research options near the meet-up location for your trip so that you are prepared and able to enjoy it to the fullest.

-It is recommended that climbers arrive at least one day prior to their climb and depart one day post climb.
+It is recommended that you arrive at least one day prior to your trip and depart one day post-trip in order to account for any unforeseen delays or changes to your trip itinerary.
 Please contact the Summit for Someone coordinator with any questions about travel and accommodations for your trip, as BCM can make suggestions that may be helpful.

-Summiting cannot be guaranteed due to many different reasons which may include, but are not limited to: adverse weather conditions, climber health and safety, snow/ice conditions, experience and skill level of group, etc. Each guide service, however, will do their best to provide every opportunity for the group to summit.
+Summiting is never guaranteed due to many different factors which may include, but are not limited to: adverse weather conditions, climber health and safety, snow/ice conditions, experience and skill level of group, etc. Each guide service, however, will do their best to provide every opportunity for the team, and/or individuals within a team, to summit.

-90 days prior to each climb, Big City Mountaineers has the right to ask SFS participants to move to another climb of their choice if the climb that they are registered for has 2 or fewer spots filled.
-The participant must choose a climb that has available spots and is within the skill level of the participant.
+90 days prior to each scheduled adventure, Big City Mountaineers reserves the right to ask SFS participants to move to another trip of their choice that also has availability if the trip that they are registered for has 2 or fewer spots filled.
 BCM will reimburse participants non-refundable or transfer costs incurred as a result of airline and/or hotel reservations.
 All reimbursement requests must be submitted in writing by the participant to BCM and participant must provide proof of their incurred costs.
 If the participant declines, they have the option to cancel their participation.

 Plan to hike long distances while gaining notable elevation in the months leading up to your trip.
 Carrying weight of 25-40 pounds is ideal.
 Cross-train for cardiovascular fitness as much as possible.

-You can find more detailed ideas for training here.
+We partner with the team at Mountain Fitness Research to provide individual training plans at no cost to any registered SFS participant who is interested.
+You can also find more basic training resources here.
 BCM strongly encourages you to consult your doctor when embarking on any new fitness regimen and to be safe above all else!

 Big City Mountaineers students participate in our programs for a variety of reasons – wanting to experience independence, go places they have never been, or get an experience not everyone gets.
 What it boils down to is, all students will be able to say “I did something that I never thought I could do!”